 In 2016, whereas an image of « good life » and « comfort » is mentioned when people talk about the general migration away from the coal-mining areas, the families of miners also had to deal with serious issues (delays in payment of their salaries, etc.).
 They liked their new places as a first experience of spacious, practical but also cheap living environment.
 They appreciated the “urban” tissue of shops, more convenient transportation, and feel more connected to the city.
 There was a general solid loyalty to the Tongmei Group.

 In the context of the slowing down of the economy, they also start to fear a dark future in Datong.
-The new suffers from a bad reputation by the Datong inhabitants (dirty, unsafe), even by the people from Penghuqu themselves.
+The new neighbourhood suffers from a bad reputation by the Datong inhabitants (dirty, unsafe), even by the people from Penghuqu themselves.
 The place is still far away from the city center, quite isolated because of a partial public transportation network.
 More over, it is a segregated space, all the inhabitants belonging to the lower categories of Tongmei's « zhigong » (workers and employees).

 How do they react to the coal crisis now that they all live far from the mine?
 While the inhabitants reinvent their daily life practices in this new environment, they could lose their former abilities to organize collectively (which they had when they lived on the site of the mine) or find new opportunities of collective organizing.
 Moreover, the social boundaries of the area are now changing, since the residents of Penghuqu come from different coal mines and do not know their neighbours as deeply as before.
 Everyone has the feeling that this place is “in disorder” (luan).